prometheus/prometheus/docs/migration.md

 ### TSDB format and downgrade
 The TSDB format has been changed in Prometheus v2.55 in preparation for changes to the index format.
-Consequently a Prometheus v3 tsdb can only be read by a Prometheus v2.55 or newer.
+Consequently, a Prometheus v3 TSDB can only be read by a Prometheus v2.55 or newer.
 Before upgrading to Prometheus v3 please upgrade to v2.55 first and confirm Prometheus works as expected.
 Only then continue with the upgrade to v3.

-### TSDB Storage contract
+### TSDB storage contract
 TSDB compatible storage is now expected to return results matching the specified selectors.
 This might impact some third party implementations, most likely implementing `remote_read`.